 She charges that the Polaroid TVs have a defective design that subjects electronic components known as capacitors to excessive heat and excessive voltage, causing the capacitors to fail.

-The company can't claim ignorance of the problem, Hudson charges, saying customers have been complaining about Polaroid TVs “for years.”
+The company can't claim ignorance of the problem, Hudson charges, saying customers have been grumbling about Polaroid TVs “for years.”

-The earliest complaint published by ConsumerAffairs.com came from Jill of South Euclid, Ohio, on June 5, 2006.
+The earliest negative review published by ConsumerAffairs.com came from Jill of South Euclid, Ohio, on June 5, 2006.

 “Bought undercabinet tv from Radio Shack and it went out twice.
 Polaroid just today told me there is a defect with the product,” she said.
 “I was told to send them $110 for a new unit.
 I told [Polaroid] that is not my fault that the unit was defective and that I should not have to pay an additional $110 for an up-to-date unit.”